-REMODEL EXISTING HOME PER SHEET A103 & A104 - INCLUDING KITCHEN & DINING ROOM REMODEL, MASTER BEDROOM & BATHROOM REMODEL.
-REMODEL THE UPSTAIRS BEDROOM BY ADDING A BATHROOM AND REMODEL THE EXTERIOR DECK & PATIO, ENCLOSE EXISTING COVERED ENTRY, AND ADD A NEW 698 S.F.
-STUDY, BATH & GREAT ROOM ADDITION XTERIOR WALL CLADDING & EXTERIOR OPEN 26 S.F.
-GARAGE CONVERS
+REMODEL EXISTING HOME PER SHEET A103 & A104 - INCLUDING KITCHEN & DINING ROOM REMODEL, MASTER BEDROOM & BATHROOM REMODEL, REMODEL THE UPSTAIRS BEDROOM BY ADDING A BATHROOM AND REMODEL THE EXTERIOR DECK & PATIO.
+ENCLOSE EXISTING COVERED ENTRY, AND ADD A NEW 698 S.F.
+STUDY, BATH & GREAT ROOM ADDITION, EXTERIOR WALL CLADDING & EXTERIOR OPENINGS.
+126 S.F.
+GARAGE CONVERSION.

-WORK ALSO TO INCLUDE PLUMBING RE-PIPE, ELECTRICAL WORK AND NEW HYAC, SYSTEM, NEW 540 51 TRELLIS AND CONCRETE PATIO.
-SITE WORK AND GRADING ARE PROPOSED FOR THIS PERMIT INCLUDED IN THIS PERMIT IS POOL, SITE GRADING, LANDSCAPING, WALLS &

-FENCING.
-THE HOUSE IS ON CITY WATER & SEWER, AND HAS EXISTING ELECTRIC SERVICE TO BE UPGRADED
+WORK ALSO TO INCLUDE PLUMBING RE-PIPE, ELECTRICAL WORK AND NEW HVAC SYSTEM NEW 540 s.f.
+TRELLIS AND CONCRETE PATIO SITE WORK AND GRADING ARE PROPOSED FOR THIS PERMIT INCLUDED IN THIS PERMIT IS POOL, SITE GRADING, LANDSCAPING, WALLS & < THE HOUSE IS ON CITY WATER & SEWER, AND HAS EXISTING ELECTRIC

-AUTOMATIC FIRE SPRINKLER SYSTEM - AN AUTOMATIC FIRE SPRINKLER SYSTEM SHALL BE INSTALLED AS PER N.P.A.
-13D, THE MOST CURRE EDITION SHALL BE INSTALLED AS PER N.P.A.
-13D, THE MOST CURRE EDITION SHALL BE USED AND THE SOLANA BEACH FIRE DEPARTMENT POLICIES.
+AUTOMATIC FIRE SPRINKLER SYSTEM - AN AUTOMATIC FIRE SPRINKLER SYSTEM SHALL BE INSTALLED AS PER N.F.P.A.
+13D, THE MOST CURRENT EDITION SHALL BE USED AND THE SOLANA BEACH FIRE DEPARTMENT POLICIES.
 DETAILED SPRINKLER PLANS SHALL BE SUBMITTED TO THE FIRE PREVENTION BUREAU AND APPROVED PRIOR TO INSTALLATION.
 PLANS AND INSTALLATION MUST BE BY A C16 LICENSED SPRINKLER CONTRACTOR.
-SOLANA BEACH MUNICIPAL CODE TITLE 15 CHAPTER 15.32 SECTION 15.32.230
+SOLANA BEACH MUNICIPAL CODE TITLE 15 CHAPTER 15.32 SECTION

-COMPLIANCE WITH THE DOCUMENTATION REQUIREMENTS OF THE 2019 COMPLIANCE WITH THE DOCUMENTATION REQUIREMENTS OF THE 2019 ENERGY EFFICIENCY STANDARDS IS NECESSARY FOR THIS PROJECT.
-REGISTERED, SIGNED AND DATED COPIES OF THE APPROPRIATE CF1R, CF2R, AND CF3R FORMS SHALL BE MADE AVAILABLE AT NECESSARY INTERVALS FOR BUILDING INSPECTOR REVIEW, FINAL COMPLETED FORMS WILL BE AVAILABLE FOR THE BUILDING OWNER.
+COMPLIANCE WITH THE DOCUMENTATION REQUIREMENTS OF THE 2019 ENERGY EFFICIENCY STANDARDS IS NECESSARY FOR THIS PROJECT.
+REGISTERED, SIGNED AND DATED COPIES OF THE APPROPRIATE CF1R, CF2R, AND CF3R FORMS SHALL BE MADE AVAILABLE AT NECESSARY INTERVALS FOR BUILDING INSPECTOR REVIEW.
+FINAL COMPLETED FORMS WILL BE AVAILABLE FOR THE BUILDING OWNER.